onebeyond/rascal/README.md

 # Rascal

-Rascal is a config driven wrapper around amqplib with safe defaults
+Rascal is a config driven wrapper around amqplib with (mostly*) safe defaults

 ## tl;dr